gahtan-syarif/Pentanomial-Ordo/README.md

 This is a Python script that calculates the pentanomial elo ratings of chess engines/players in a tournament using a similar methodology to [Ordo](https://github.com/michiguel/Ordo).
 Ratings are calculated using an [optimization algorithm](https://en.wikipedia.org/wiki/Limited-memory_BFGS) with its error margins being calculated through non-parametric [bootstrapping](https://en.wikipedia.org/wiki/Bootstrapping_(statistics)).

+This script was made to tackle the issue where ordo diplays incorrect error margins for games that are played in pairs where each player/engine swaps sides, especially if unbalanced opening books are used.
+This is because ordo calculates the error margins using trinomial (win-draw-loss) probabilities that are inaccurate for paired games.
+To fix this, this script uses pentanomial (gamepair) probabilities that gives a better estimate for the error margins.

 How to use:
 - This script only works for tournaments where games are played in pairs where each engine/player swaps colors.
 - Required Python dependencies: numpy, scipy